 On 9 May, the Government published new statutory guidance requiring local authorities to urgently reallocate road space for walking and cycling, both to encourage active travel and to enable social distancing during restart.
 The guidance states that “Measures should be taken as swiftly as possible, and in any event within weeks, given the urgent need to change travel habits before the restart takes full effect.“

 We wrote to Harrow council at the end of March asking them to make urgent improvements to help people travel safely during the COVID-19 crisis.
-They replied that they were unable to do so at the time as council staff were fully occupied with dealing with urgent COVID-19 issues.
+On 9 June they opened a consultation website to find out from residents where improvements are most needed.